causeri3/face-detection-stream/README.md

 ## Description
 Face detection implemented for camera stream with YOLOv8 trained by [arnabdhar](https://huggingface.co/arnabdhar/YOLOv8-Face-Detection)
+And face tracking implemented with deepsort realtime, using the embedding model clip_RN50x16

 ## Dependencies
 ### Python
-I used python 3.13

-you could peg it with
-`uv venv --python 3.13`
-but properly not necessary
+I used python 3.13  - you could peg it with `uv venv --python 3.13` but properly not necessary

 ### Python packages
 You can install them via